StackExchange/stack-blog/_posts/2016-04-24-Plurastic-meetings.md

 No questions?
 Great!
 Let’s get back to things that aren’t meetings.

 ###Talk-show host
 That said, we do want to tease out conversations.
-A manager’s job is to find entropy and underspecification.

 When I run that meeting I will do my research ahead of time and have questions in my back pocket if others aren’t forthcoming.
 I ask follow-ups.
 A bit like a talk-show host.

 Also?
-I’ve stopped being the host.
-We pick a new team member to run it every two weeks.
+We like guest hosts.
+We pick a new team member to run the show every two weeks.
 Running a meeting is FizzBuzz, remember?
 Nice opportunity to broaden the skills of team members.

 ###Managers like to talk
 A further advantage of the question-prompted format is that we managers don’t get to talk in an open-ended way.